awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_XGBoost.md

 ### Import the Tornasole package

-Import the TornasoleHook class along with other helper classes in your training script as shown below
+Import the SessionHook class along with other helper classes in your training script as shown below

 ```
-from smdebug.xgboost import TornasoleHook
+from smdebug.xgboost import SessionHook
 from smdebug import SaveConfig
 ```

-### Instantiate and initialize tornasole hook
+### Instantiate and initialize hook

 ```
     # Create SaveConfig that instructs engine to log graph tensors every 10 steps.
     save_config = SaveConfig(save_interval=10)
     # Create a hook that logs evaluation metrics and feature importances while training the model.
-    hook = TornasoleHook(save_config=save_config)
+    hook = SessionHook(save_config=save_config)
 ```

-Using the *Collection* object and/or *include\_regex* parameter of TornasoleHook , users can control which tensors will be stored by the TornasoleHook.
+Using the *Collection* object and/or *include\_regex* parameter of SessionHook , users can control which tensors will be stored by the SessionHook.
 The section [How to save tensors](#how-to-save-tensors) explains various ways users can create *Collection* object to store the required tensors.

 The *SaveConfig* object controls when these tensors are stored.
 The tensors can be stored for specific steps or after certain interval of steps.
-If the *save\_config* parameter is not specified, the TornasoleHook will store tensors after every 100 steps.
+If the *save\_config* parameter is not specified, the SessionHook will store tensors after every 100 steps.

-For additional details on TornasoleHook, SaveConfig and Collection please refer to the [API documentation](api.md)
+For additional details on SessionHook, SaveConfig and Collection please refer to the [API documentation](api.md)

 ### Register Tornasole hook to the model before starting of the training.